AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 - When checking a non-implicit-lambda raw term with an implicit function type, insert a new implicit lambda in the output.
-- When inferring, if the output type is an implicit lambda, insert an implicit application to a fresh meta.
+- When inferring, if the output type is an implicit function, insert an implicit application to a fresh meta.

 In short, checking inserts implicit lambdas, inference inserts implicit applications.